idealparable/BibleQ/ExodLogistics.md

   NLT:

-[/NLT “Was it to me you were bringing sacrifices and offerings during the forty years in the wilderness, Israel?/]
+<blockquote><span class="bbq">/NLT “Was it to me you were bringing sacrifices and offerings during the forty years in the wilderness, Israel?/</span></blockquote>

   NET:

-[/NET You did not bring me sacrifices and grain offerings during the forty years you spent in the wilderness, family of Israel./]
+<blockquote><span class="bbq">/NET You did not bring me sacrifices and grain offerings during the forty years you spent in the wilderness, family of Israel./</span></blockquote>

   Most others just phrase it as a question.
 This may be an error of prooftexting; it doesn't look like it corroborates as clearly as he thought, in context.

   FWIW, NET is a respectable translation and offers its reasons for the translation, so I should go check there.

-[|Like Jer 7:22-23, this passage seems to contradict the Pentateuchal accounts that indicate Israel did offer sacrifices during the wilderness period.
+<blockquote>|Like Jer 7:22-23, this passage seems to contradict the Pentateuchal accounts that indicate Israel did offer sacrifices during the wilderness period.
 It is likely that both Amos and Jeremiah overstate the case to emphasize the relative insignificance of sacrifices in comparison to weightier matters of the covenant.
 See R. de Vaux, Ancient Israel, 428.<br><br>

 tn Heb “Did you bring me…?”
 This rhetorical question expects a negative answer.
 The point seems to be this: Since sacrifices did not characterize God’s relationship with Israel during the nation’s formative years, the people should not consider them to be so fundamental.
-The Lord places a higher priority on justice than he does on empty ritual.|]
+The Lord places a higher priority on justice than he does on empty ritual.|</blockquote>

   The Jeremiah contradiction claim is familiar and IIRC JPH also debunked it.
 But this does add weight both that they DID sacrifice during the 40 years (but sacrifice what specifically?), but also that Amos may mean in literal terms that they did not, rather than just asking if they did, or just asking who they brought them to.
 (Though the latter would make perfect sense with the verse that followed.)